sergey-goncharenko/example-dvwa/README.md

 ## What is happening

 Building your application.
-In this example, DVWA is used as an example of the vulnerable web application (more info at http://www.dvwa.co.uk).
+In this example, [DVWA - Damn Vulnerable Web Application](http://www.dvwa.co.uk) is used as an example of the vulnerable web application.
 The build includes a preconfigured database to skip the registration process.
 This is an equivalent to build stage of your CI/CD pipeline.

 ```
 sudo -E docker-compose build